EdgarOrtegaRamirez/typenv/README.md

 ### Validation Functions

 - `asString()`: Validates and returns a string environment variable.
-- `asEnum(values: string[])`: Validates and returns an environment variable that must be one of the specified enum values.
+- `asEnum(values: string[] as const)`: Validates and returns an environment variable that must be one of the specified enum values.
 - `asBoolean()`: Validates and returns a boolean environment variable.
 - `asNumber()`: Validates and returns a number environment variable.

 ## ⚠️ Error Handling

 If an environment variable is missing or invalid, `typenv` will throw a `TypenvError` with a descriptive message, helping you quickly identify configuration issues.

-## ⚠️ Limitations

-This package does not support optional environment variables nor variables with default values.
-All variables defined in the schema must be defined.

 ## 📝 License